 Scrum consultants and organizations abound in today’s highly dynamic business world.
 Now, many firms and consulting services have cropped up offering to implement, train and manage Scrum in your office—but are they all really certified and able to optimally support your organisation in its tentative to become more “Scrum driven”?

-The easy answer is “Yes, they are,” but is that enough to have a ‘Scrum Organization’?
-The answer, sadly, is still yes, but that doesn’t mean all these organizations are worth the fees they charge.
-Usually, the best consulting firms are not only certified but have a long-standing record of excellence attached to their names and consultants.
+The easy answer is “Yes, they are certified”.
+Sadly, that doesn’t mean all these organizations are worth the fees they charge.
+Usually, the best consulting firms are not only certified but especially have a long-standing record of excellence attached to their names and consultants.

-So how do you know you have a great Scrum provider looking into your business processes and project management?
+So how can you be sure you have a great Scrum provider looking into your business processes and project management?

 It’s very important for every Scrum organization to have more than mere certifications under their belt.
-Consultants should come from reputable universities and college and have the best training from hands-on cases and actual experience.
+Consultants should have the best training from hands-on cases and actual experience.
 What’s more, their reasons for work and administering Scrum to different projects and client.

 This article is inspired form Scrum Alliance: Five Things to Look for in a Scrum Certifying Organization